 Add this easy, no-bake Tiramisu without alcohol to your family's dessert rotation!
 Filled with rich flavors and layers of coffee-soaked ladyfinger biscuits, whipped mascarpone cream, and cocoa.
 It's sure to impress!

 Tiramisu, a classic Italian dessert, typically is made with Marsala Wine.
 I make this recipe with no alcohol so my whole family can enjoy it.
 This is not a classic traditional tiramisu recipe by any means.
 It is an easy recipe to put together that my family loves.
 One of the best things I like about it is the lack of alcohol so even my littles can enjoy it!

 I often make this delicious dessert.
 (Cake?) for my husband on his Birthday.
 Seriously though, Is Tiramisu a cake or not?
 Either way, made up of two of my favorite things, Coffee & Cocoa.

 Enjoy this easy Tiramisu recipe without alcohol, and if you must, add a coffee liquor, marsala wine, or dark rum to the coffee mixture and/or the mascarpone cream mixture.

-Brewed strong coffee or espresso – If using instant espresso powder, follow directions on the container to achieve the best results.
+- Brewed strong coffee or espresso - If using instant espresso powder, follow the directions on the container to achieve the best results.
 If you have flavored coffee that works too!
 I always drink hazelnut coffee, so this is what I used.
 Instant coffee works just as well.

 - Granulated white sugar

-Heavy whipping cream, cold – Make sure to use a full-fat heavy whipping cream and that it is very cold before using.
+- Heavy whipping cream, cold - Make sure to use full-fat heavy whipping cream and that it is very cold before using.

 - Mascarpone cheese, room temperature - Mascarpone cheese is going to give the most authentic Tiramisu flavor.
 If necessary, you can substitute softened cream cheese.